andreyka26-git/firebase-docker-emulators/README.md

 There is alread simple http function `handleRequest` that just logs `text` query parameters.
 After your container is up - you can access it by navigating to
 `http://localhost:5001/dummy-project/us-central1/handleRequest?text=%22qqqqqqqqqqqq%22`

-`dummy-project` - is the project you have set in `dummy-project`.
+`dummy-project` - is the project id you have set in `.firebaserc` file.
 I guess this needed for metadata.

 `us-central1` - region where you want your function to run, I put us-central as example.
 It does not matter it will be execute on your localhost

 `handleRequest` is a function name defined in the functions js file.

 Actually I was not able to see function logs from emulator ui, so you could just use logs from docker container: